FindSnowDev/findsnowdev/README.md

 ## About Me

 I'm an intermediate Java developer and Minecraft modder.
-Currently, I am working on two Minecraft mods and developing a general-purpose Discord bot built from the Java Discord API (JDA).
+I'm currently working on two Minecraft mods and developing a general-purpose Discord bot built from the [Java Discord API](https://github.com/discord-jda/JDA) (JDA).

 ## Projects